 - CoS = Silver.
 Virtual Disk properties: Residence = HDD, Replication Factor = 3, Replication Policy = Rack Aware, Client-side Caching = enabled, Deduplication= enabled, Compression = enabled.

 - CoS = Bronze.
 Virtual Disk properties: Residence = HDD, Replication Factor = 1, Replication Policy = Agnostic, Client-side Caching = disabled, Deduplication = disabled, Compression = disabled.

 Summary and conclusion

-Commvault Distributed Storage is the only software-defined storage solution built with true distributed system DNA.
+Commvault Distributed Storage provides a software-defined storage solution built with true distributed system DNA.
 With the capability to connect to any OS, hypervisor, container or cloud, this unique platform also has the versatility to deploy in hyperscale or hyperconverged mode.

 Scaling seamlessly and linearly from a few nodes to thousands of nodes, Commvault Distributed Storage provides a rich set of enterprise storage capabilities that can be configured at the virtual disk (application) level.
 The architecture is implicitly hybrid and protects each application with its own custom disaster recovery policy across multiple data centers or clouds.

 The elastic, simple and flexible Commvault Distributed Storage is the solution of choice for enterprises seeking to modernize data centers and build private and hybrid clouds.

 For environments where explosive growth in data is affecting the bottom line — in terms of the cost-per-terabyte to store the data — as well as the operational overhead of managing silos of disparate storage infrastructure, Commvault Distributed Storage is the perfect fit.

 Simply stated, Commvault Distributed Storage empowers IT to reduce costs and to improve business responsiveness.

 Software-defined distributed storage provides a single, scalable storage solution for all your workloads, wherever they live.